Skip to main content

 1. Name

-Field for specifying the name of the node.
+A field for specifying the name of the node.

 The name is displayed in the workspace and helps easily identify the node.